software-students-fall2022/web-app-exercise-team-4-1/README.md

 ## Product vision statement

-A way for students to register for their college courses on-the-go.
+We want to create a user friendly way for students to register for their college courses on-the-go and for course admins to comfortably maintain and manages the created courses.

 ## User stories